rytswd/simple-nats-js/docs/docker-based/README.md

 <details>
 <summary>Details</summary>

 This is the JetStream "Consumer" configuration.
-We will be creating the "Consumer" later using this file.
+You will be creating the "Consumer" later using this file.

 This file does not need to be persisted.
 This is saved under `/tmp/nats-config/jetstream-consumer.json` just for the ease of the setup.
 It can be done within Docker image instead if you don't need to hold on to the original configuration file.